 εo is the permittivity of free space = 8.85418 x 10-12 C2 /Nm2 or Farad/m

-Definition of coulomb: One coulomb is defined as the quantity of charge, which when placed 1 metre from an equal and opposite charge in vacuum, repels it with a force of 9.0 x 109 N.
+Definition of coulomb: One coulomb is defined as the quantity of charge, which when placed 1 meter from an equal and opposite charge in a vacuum, repels it with a force of 9.0 x 109 N.

 Limitation Of Coulomb’s Law:

 It is difficult to apply the law when charges are of arbitrary shape.
 Here, the distance, r cannot be determined accurately as the centres of arbitrarily shaped charged bodies cannot be identified accurately.